Jaywalking: Iran

-In Iran, crossing outside crossing points within 150 of one or if the pedestrian light is red, as well as starting to cross when the light is flashing, has been prohibited since the 1970s.
+In Iran, crossing outside crossing points within 150m of one or if the pedestrian light is red, as well as starting to cross when the light is flashing, has been prohibited since the 1970s.
 If in an intersection there is no pedestrian light, traffic lights would be considered and so it is illegal when it is red or orange.
 As of November, 2009, jaywalking carries fines from 300,000 up to 2,000,000 rials (US$9 to US$60).
 The law has almost never been enforced.

-Kazakhstan

-In Kazakhstan, jaywalking is illegal and punishable by a fine.
-This is enforced on major streets in large cities.
+Philippines

+In the Philippines, jaywalking is not illegal.
+The Land Transportation and Traffic Code, which was passed in 1964, states that within commercial or residential areas, drivers of vehicles must yield the right of way to pedestrians crossing public roads on pedestrian crossings, except when traffic movement is regulated by traffic enforcers.
+Likewise, pedestrians must yield their right of way to motor vehicles when crossing a public road at any point other than a pedestrian crossing.
+It is however, illegal to cross or traverse an expressway on foot based on the Revised Rules and Regulations Governing Limited Access Highways.

+Local government units may explicitly prohibit jaywalking in their localities through local ordinances, such as Metropolitan Manila Development Authority (MMDA) Ordinance No. 1 series of 1995, which supplements city and municipal anti-jaywalking ordinances in Metro Manila on major roads.
+The ordinance prohibits crossing a street, thoroughfare, or highway outside of crosswalks (except crossing straight at an intersection corner) and crossing under a footbridge.
+It also prohibits crossing against traffic signals or hand signals of traffic enforcers and walking outside sidewalks in a manner that obstructs, inconveniences, or prevents free passage of vehicles.

+In 2007, the Supreme Court of the Philippines exemplified Article 2179 of the Civil Code of the Philippines in the context of jaywalking, ruling that a pedestrian who is injured as a result of jaywalking may forfeit the right to recover damages if their own negligence contributed to the injury.
+Alternatively, the pedestrian may only recover partial damages if the vehicle driver is found to have contributory negligence.

 Singapore

-In Singapore, jaywalking is an offence.
+In Singapore, jaywalking (not using a traffic crossing while within 50m of it) is an offence.
 A fine of $50 is payable for the first offence.
 Repeat offenders can be charged $1000 and a jail term of 3 months, but the latter is rarely imposed.
 In 2011, 8,650 people were caught jaywalking and fined in Singapore.
 Between January and March 2012, Singapore prosecuted 1,758 for jaywalking, and between January and March 2013, 2,409 jaywalkers were fined.